Percolation on an infinitely generated group: Introduction

 \subsection{Percolation on groups}

-A well-known conjecture of Benjamini \& Schramm \cite{BeSchrPer} postulates that $p_c< 1$ holds for Bernoulli percolation on every Cayley graph of a group which is not a finite extension of $\Z$.
-Our result that $G(\la)$ is almost surely finite \fe\ $\la$ means that the analogue of this conjecture for \defi{\LRP} is false.
+A well-known conjecture of Benjamini \& Schramm \cite{BeSchrPer}, recently proved by Duminil-Copin, Goswami, Raoufi, Severo, and Yadin \cite{DCGRSY}, states that $p_{\mathrm c}< 1$ holds for Bernoulli percolation on every Cayley graph of a group which is not a finite extension of $\z$.
+Our result that $G(\la)$ is almost surely finite \fe\ $\la$ means that the analogue of this statement for \LRP\ on infinitely generated groups is false.
 To explain what we mean by \LRP, let $\mu$ be a probability measure on a (countable) group $\Gamma$.
 We say that $\mu$ is a \defi{generating measure} of $\Gamma$, if the support of $\mu$ generates $\Gamma$, and $\mu$ is symmetric, \ie $\mu(g)= \mu(g^{-1})$ \fe\ $g\in \Gamma$.

 Every generating measure $\mu$ naturally defines a percolation process on $\Gamma$ as follows.
 Given $\la \in \zp[r]$, we define a random (multi-)graph $\Gamma_\mu(\la)$ with vertex set $\Gamma$, by letting the number of (parallel) edges between two elements $g,h\in \Gamma$ be an independent Poisson random variable with mean $\la \mu(g^{-1}h)$ (we may as well remove any parallel edges to obtain a simple graph).
-Such models were already considered e.g.\ in \cite{AizNewTre}.
+Such models were already considered \eg in \cite{AizNewTre}.

 Note that $\Gamma_\mu(\la)$ is a $\Gamma$-invariant percolation model, \ie the natural action of $\Gamma$ on $\Gamma_\mu(\la)$ defined by multiplication from the left preserves the probability distribution of $\Gamma_\mu(\la)$.